Activity Timeline

 • November 16: Kurt Jordan presented in the College of Veterinary Medicine’s “Many Voices, One College” talk series.

-• December 15: CU&ID Committee thanks departing member Ben Maracle for over two years of dedicated service to the committee.
-Ben was integral to the operation and maintenance of the former CU&ID Blog.
+• December 15: CU&ID Committee thanks departing member Ben Maracle (Mohawk) for over two years of dedicated service to the committee.
+Ben was integral to the operation and maintenance of the original CU&ID Blog.

 2024